Children's Comprehensive Bible Question Quiz

 The Bible does not state there were three wise men.

-Tradition assumes there were three because of having three gifts.
+Tradition assumes that there were three wise men because there were three gifts.

 -